Yeb02/SpaceSpanningNetwork/README.md

 ### B- Gradient descent

-We generate fixed dataset of $N$ couples $(X,Y)$, i.i.d. gaussian vectors, and apply gradient descent (full batch) to a randomly initialized network.
+We a generate fixed dataset of $N$ couples $(X,Y)$, i.i.d. gaussian vectors, and apply gradient descent (full batch) to a randomly initialized network.
 As for the evolutionary process, we observe that as the loss on the dataset decreases, so does $SF$.